8th March 2018

 These are the universal principles of municipal law accepted by nearly every legal system, unmoored from the parochial nuances of any one country and reduced to the basic norms that guide commercial interaction.
 Pacta sunt servanda (contracts must be respected), venire contra factum proprium (estoppel) and fraus omnia corumpit (fraud vitiates everything) are among the principles that can guide and govern the outcome of a dispute that involves private parties, but is decided under international law.
 But how do these principles interact with custom and treaties, the other "primary" sources of international law, and subsidiary sources like jurisprudence and scholarship?

-Professor Bin Cheng's 1953 book on "General Principles of Law as Applied by International Courts and Tribunals" has long been the seminal reference for these issues, but a recent book by Charles T. Kotuby Jr. and Luke A. Sobota have updated the scholarship to account for the advent of investment arbitration.
+Professor Bin Cheng's 1953 book on "General Principles of Law as Applied by International Courts and Tribunals" has long been the seminal reference for these issues, but a recent book by Charles T. Kotuby Jr. and Luke A. Sobota has updated the scholarship to account for the advent of investment arbitration.

 The speakers at this seminar, run on 8 March 2018 jointly by the Investment Treaty Forum and Jones Day, will consider these and other issues and their implications for the future of investment arbitration.